Tarela/SELMA/README.md

 - Bedtools (Quinlan et al., Bioinformatics.
 2010) and UCSC tools (Kuhn et al., Brief Bioinform.
 2013) are recommended for data pre-processing.
 The SELMA package will install both tools automatically if the users does not have them pre-installed in the default PATH.
 - pdflatex is recommended for generating the summary pdf document.
 To install pdflatex on macOS, you can download “MacTex” from http://tug.org/cgi-bin/mactex-download/MacTeX.pkg.
 To install pdflatex on linux, you need to install the texlive package from https://www.tug.org/texlive/.
 SELMA will generate a .txt version of summary report without pdflatex installed.
 A .tex file will also be generated for users to make the pdf document later.
 - Some functions (single-cell clustering) of SELMA requires the related packages pre-installed (see Seciton 4)
+- The installation should be finished in about one minute.

 ## 2. Download the genome sequence database
 SELMA requires the genome sequence (in .2bit format) prepared for running.
 You can download them from the UCSC genome browser or other public domains.